 What is the difference between partnership agreements and shareholder agreements?
-It primarily depends on the structure and type of business structure that the parties in question are associated with and have formed.
+It primarily depends on the structure and type of business structure that the parties in question are associated with and have formed or considering forming.
 Neither agreement is mandatory but absolutely recommended.

 When starting a business in the UK with other individuals, one of the crucial decisions you’ll need to make is choosing the appropriate business structure.
 Two common options are forming a partnership or forming a limited company.
 Both options come with its own set of advantages and disadvantages, and the choice will depend on various factors, including business goals, liability concerns, tax implications, and management preferences.
 A good accountant can advise you on the best structure for you.